BeepLoop/go-audiobook/README.md

 - [Tailwindcss](https://tailwindcss.com/) - A utility-first CSS framework.
 - [Gin](https://gin-gonic.com/) - A web framework for Go that features a Martini-like API.

+## Installation
+Visit the [releases page](https://github.com/BeepLoop/go-audiobook/releases/tag/v1.0.0) to get the the release version of the project.

 ## Requirements
 go-audiobook requires a version of [Go](https://go.dev/) to be installed.
 If you want to edit the contents, design, and add pages, you must have a [Tailwindcss](https://tailwindcss.com/) installed.
 Visit [here](https://tailwindcss.com/docs/installation) for a guide on how to install Tailwindcss.
 The project is built using Tailwindcss standalone executable, thus it is the recommended one to use.